Dear friends of the Wiener Kaffeesiederball,

 Hall opening Entrée Heldenplatz

-presented by the Young Ladies’ and Gentlemen’s Committee.
-Choreography: Veronika Baldassari.
-Elmayer-Vestenbrugg Dance School.
-Prof. Dkfm.
-Thomas Schäfer-Elmayer - “Libellen” Waltz Op.
-180 Johann Strauss
+Presented by the Young Ladies and Gentlemen Committee.
+Choreography: Veronika Baldassari, Elmayer-Vestenbrugg Dance School, Prof. Dkfm.
+Thomas Schäfer-Elmayer - ‘Künstlerleben’ (Artist’s Life) – Waltz Op.
+316 Johann Strauss Jr.

-in the Ceremonial Hall with Rebecca Nelsen and Julia Koci, accompanied by the Hollywood Palace Orchestra.
-Musical direction: Béla Fischer.
+in the Ceremonial Hall with Julia Koci and Christiana Uikiza, accompanied by the Hollywood Palace Orchestra.
+Musical director: Béla Fischer.

 in the ballroom with Prof. Dkfm.
 Thomas Schäfer-Elmayer.

-in the Ceremonial Hall with Rebecca Nelsen and Julia Koci, accompanied by the Hollywood Palace Orchestra.
-Musical direction: Béla Fischer.
+in the Ceremonial Hall with Julia Koci and Christiana Uikiza, accompanied by the Hollywood Palace Orchestra.
+Musical director: Béla Fischer.

 in the ballroom with Prof. Dkfm.
 Thomas Schäfer-Elmayer.